 Hey, I'm Richard.
-I'm a senior at a high school in New Jersey.
 You may have noticed that I've started writing a few Android Police articles during the past three weeks or so.
 I'm nowhere near as talented as fellow newbie Corbin is with software development, but I do share his love for Android and his habit of overspending on tech.

 I got my start with Android back in late 2008, when my dad, who works at Google (no, I don't have any hot leaks to share), brought home an Android Dev Phone 1 (more commonly known as the HTC Dream and T-Mobile G1).
 In case you didn't know, this was the first ever commercial Android device.
 After that, I used phones that my dad handed down to me such as the Android Dev Phone 2 (HTC Magic/T-Mobile myTouch 3G) and the first three Nexus phones.